krhegyi/data_final_bootcamp_project/README.md

 **Hypothesis:** The economic airlines delay more.

-## Methodology
+## Methodology, workflow

 In my analysis I used data for all Europen flights arriving to any of the German airport between 1st June 2020 and 31st August 2020.
-This dataset contains about 111.000 data points.
+This dataset contains about 111.000 data points, which was collected via API.

+The European airports' IATA codes, and the Global flight rice ranking list were gathered through web scraping.

+The Global flight price ranking gave the basis of the 4 categories for how expensive an airline is.
+These four categories (low-cost, moderately low, moderately expensive, expensive) were compared to each other and were analysed via statistical method (ANOVA analysis).

+The visualization (and the presentation) were created in Tableau -see link at the bottom of this page.

 ## Conclusions

 ## Datasets